huddy67/Morrill-Hudson-Portfolio/project1.md

 ![Software Flowchart](c.jpg)

-Making the software flowchart was hard for me, and I wasnt sure if i was supposed to use arrows or not, but there is supposed to be an arrow in between each card.
+Making the software flowchart was hard for me, and I wasnt sure if I was supposed to use arrows or not, but there probably should be an arrow in between each card.
 I did not make any connections, but I could have made some between cards like the os and device drivers.

 ## Build a PC Activity

 Prior to this activity, we did the 2 that I have already discussed.
-With the information that we learned from the previous activities, we were tasked with building a PC with a budget of 2000 dollars that would have the best performace for whatever category we chose.
+With the information that we learned from the previous activities, we were tasked with building a PC with a budget of 1000 dollars that would have the best performace for whatever category we chose.
 There were categories such as 4k video editing, gaming, graphic design, ect...

 ### The Base Parts are as Follows: